schlatterbeck/pymininec/README.rst

 on this for more than a decade now.
 It is said to be `supported on pypi`_, let's see.]

-To support skin effect loads on wires we need to compute the internal impedance of a wire section.
+To support skin effect loads on geometry objects (e.g. wires) we need to compute the internal impedance of a segment.
 The `Wikipedia article on skin effect`_ has the following formula for the internal impedance per unit length:

 .. math::
     \newcommand{\Int}{{\mathrm\scriptscriptstyle int}}